Aaron DworkinProfessor of Arts Leadership & Entrepreneurship

-Dworkin personifies arts leadership, entrepreneurship and community commitment with an unwavering passion for the arts, diversity and their role in society.
-As dean of the University of Michigan’s School of Music, Theatre & Dance, he led a world-class faculty of 180 and a staff of 100 while administering a budget over $60 million, an endowment in excess of $140 million and successfully completing a capital campaign over $90 million.
-As founder of the Sphinx Organization, Dworkin created an international organization with a staff and faculty of over 50 and a budget of $5 million that awards more than $1,000,000 in prizes and scholarships annually.
+Dworkin personifies arts leadership, entrepreneurship and community commitment with an unwavering passion for the arts, diversity, and their role in society.
+As dean of the University of Michigan’s School of Music, Theatre & Dance, he led a world-class faculty of 180 and a staff of 100 while administering a budget over $60 million, an endowment in excess of $140 million, and a capital campaign that raised over $90 million.
+As founder of the Sphinx Organization, Dworkin created an international organization with a staff and faculty of over 50 and a budget of $5 million that awards more than $1 million in prizes and scholarships annually.
 The organization serves as the leading advocate for young people and diversity in the arts worldwide.